 Letters of Recommendation

-Three letters of recommendation are required and all three must be submitted via CASPA, in accordance with CASPA guidelines, and received by our application deadline.
+Three letters of recommendation are required.
+We suggest they be from previous employers or coworkers, and preferably medical professionals.
+We will accept no more than one letter from a professor or advisor.
+All three letters must be submitted through CASPA, in accordance with CASPA guidelines, and be received by our application deadline.

 Direct Patient Care Experience